Convert subdomain install to subdirectory install

 The rest of the sites not listed can be deleted.

 Let me know what you think before I do the subdirectory switchover.

-#9 Updated by Raymond Hoh 18 days ago
+#9 Updated by Raymond Hoh over 2 years ago

 - Status changed from New to Resolved